learn-co-curriculum/hs-oo-raccoon-puma-todo/README.md

 4 Starts without any `puma_points`.
 Each `Raccoon` object has to be given `puma_points` by their puma best friend.
 Set that value to zero at initialization.

 5 Should be able to talk to it's puma bff.
-Write a method that allows each raccoon to tell it's best friend, "I LOVE YOU PUMA BEST FRIEND."
+Write a method that allows each raccoon to tell it's best friend, "I love you, Puma Best Friend."

 6 Should be able to give `raccoon_points` to their puma bff.
 Create a method called `give_raccoon_points`.
 This method should accept any argument (the instance of the `Puma` class it'll give the points to) and should increment the `raccoon_points` attribute of the instance of the `Puma` class.